simplex-chat/simplex-chat/PRIVACY.md

 When you create the local profile, no records are created on any of the relay servers, and infrastructure providers, whether SimpleX Chat Ltd or any other, have no access to any part of your information, and even to the fact that you created a profile - it is a local record stored only on your device.
 That means that if you delete the app, and have no backup, you will permanently lose all your data and the private connections you created with other users.

-You can transfer the profile to another device by creating a backup of the app data and restoring it on the new device, but you cannot use to devices with the copy of the same profile at the same time.
+You can transfer the profile to another device by creating a backup of the app data and restoring it on the new device, but you cannot use more than one device with the copy of the same profile at the same time - it will disrupt any active conversations on either or both devices, as a security property of end-to-end encryption.

 #### Messages and Files